nova0821/iotjs-wiki/Development-Process.md

 * After the author is confident their code is ready for integration:
   - The author generates a patch and signs off on their code.
   - The author submits a patch according to the [Patch Submission Process](Patch-Submission-Process).
-* The Maintainers and Committers watch the pull request for the patch, test the code, and accept or reject the patch accordingly.
+* The Maintainers and Reviewers watch the pull request for the patch, test the code, and accept or reject the patch accordingly.
-* After the code passes code review, the Maintainers and Committers accept the code(integrated into the master branch), which completes the development process.
+* After the code passes code review, the Maintainers and Reviewers accept the code(integrated into the master branch), which completes the development process.
 * After a patch has been accepted, it remains the authoring developer's responsibility to maintain the code throughout its lifecycle, and to provide security and feature updates as needed.